 Orders to go on Hold if they P&A service is down during order place with a note indicating the order was put on hold because P&A was done at the time of order place, CSR to review the HOLD order.

 For non-stock items P&A check will still be done to get the price.
-Backend to return price and not stock information for these items.
+Backend to return price and space (not zeros) for stock information for these items.

-Requested Qty for a line in P&A check must be a whole number.

 Environment Id and Company Code information need to be in Customer batch, even though something is just a constant value it needs to be on every customer record.

 Legacy cannot fulfill more than ‘x’ number of line items in a request for P&A. Sterling to send all the lines in a single transaction to webMethods. webMethods will split the request in batch (batch size to be defined by Legacy) and call P&A internally as many times required and pass a single response back to Sterling with all the lines.

-Order multiples may be fetched directly from the sterling system and shown on the page along with the P&A info.Bracket pricing to be taken from the P&A response sent from Legacy.
+Order multiples may be fetched directly from the sterling system and shown on the page along with the P&A info.
+Order multiples will be fetched directly from the sterling system and shown on the page even before triggering P&A and it can be shown along with the P&A info.

+Bracket pricing to be taken from the P&A response sent from Legacy.

 If there is a contract price setup for an item for a customer, we will not get any bracket pricing information in P&A from Legacy for that case.

+Requested Quantity check needs to be performed against the minimum order qty and order multiple rules.
+The min order qty and order multiple information will be loaded in Sterling system as part of the batch loads.

+Requested Qty can be decimal values up to 3 decimal places

+Brackets are send from Legacy only if there is no contract pricing.

 Connectivity Diagram